 Absolutely fabulous.
 What a great adventure with gracious and accommodating hosts!
 Completely unexpected level of pampering and friendship with spectacular trails.
 This is how I want to vacation moving forward.
 We will be back and we highly recommend this adventure!

 The Sierra Nevada mountains offer North America’s most spectacular trail running experience.
-This Yosemite & Mammoth Lakes running tour takes you through stunning landscapes where ancient forests meet granite monoliths amid breathtaking mountain scenery.
+This Mammoth Lakes & Yosemite running tour takes you through stunning landscapes where ancient forests meet granite monoliths amid breathtaking mountain scenery.

-Your trip includes expert Rogue Expeditions leaders and local guides who know these trails intimately, all ground transportation (including airport transfers from Fresno), 6 nights of carefully selected accommodations, 6 guided runs with full support, all meals from dinner on arrival day to breakfast on departure day, trail snacks and water during runs, hot springs experiences, all park entrance fees and permits, luggage transfers between accommodations, and Rogue Expeditions merchandise.
+Your trip includes expert Rogue Expeditions leaders and local guides who know these trails intimately, all ground transportation (including airport transfers from Fresno), 5 nights of carefully selected accommodations, 5-6 guided runs with full support, all meals from dinner on arrival day to breakfast on departure day, trail snacks and water during runs, hot springs experiences, all park entrance fees and permits, luggage transfers between accommodations, and Rogue Expeditions merchandise.
 Simply put: once you arrive, we take care of everything so you can focus on the trails.

 We strongly recommend purchasing comprehensive travel insurance that includes trip cancellation and emergency evacuation coverage.